Skip to main content

 Regardless of school background, these evidence-based strategies consistently improve PSLE Mathematics performance.

-1. Start Foundation Work in Primary 5
+1. Start Foundation Work Early

 2. Master the Five Core Heuristics